 Smart salespeople are utilising hybrid approaches to do just this.
 Unable to travel and present to potential clients and decision makers, they understood the digitalisation process and its benefits.
 With a clear cost effectiveness of scale, salespeople are investing in webinar and presentation design to create a polished look that translates onscreen and supplements the inability to connect socially.

 Sales and business development channels will continue becoming more hybridised due to travel and social-event restrictions.
 This will further drive the value and importance of presentation design in creating audience engagement across digital channels and at-home audiences.

 A critical impact of working from home is how the format of presentations will change.
 This isn’t just about how presenter decide to structure their content and try to create audience engagement through the digital void, but also understanding how audiences are consuming their media-rich presentations and adapting accordingly.

 Previously, presenters could design their content based on the massive screen usually available in conference halls and auditoriums.
 Today, people are working from their own devices, which forces presenters to create more universal designs that can easily be enjoyed on a desktop, laptop, or smartphone.

 The format change from live-venue screens to audience’s individual devices will drive presentation design to be more considerate of audience’s varying touchpoints.
-This create added testing for presenters that need to understand how well their content will be received on different devices and optimise for all.
+This creates added testing for presenters that need to understand how well their content will be received on different devices and optimised for all of them.
 Our prediction is more mobile-dimensioned, long scrolling content and vertical videos.